 To tell you the truth, most of them don’t.
 If you don’t explain how taking Pilates at your studio is DIFFERENT and how you can help your clients get the RESULTS that they are after then they will be lost.

 Communicating the value and the experience that boutique fitness provides is the most important aspect of your marketing.
 If you are able to differentiate your offerings and speak the language of your ideal clients then your schedule will stay full and your clients will be happy.

-How to stand out among competition
+How to stand out among the competition

 - Provide the EXPERIENCE that your ideal clients are looking for.
 Starting with your website (because a lot of times this is the first introduction that your clients will get to your business) and all the way to your studio bathroom, make sure that you are providing a high-end luxury experience.
 Make sure that your studio appears organized (starting with the booking process) and clutter-free.

 - Speak their language.
-Stop speaking “Pilates-nerd” or “anatomy-geek” (two languages that are very common among Pilates teachers) and start talking about the problems that your ideal clients are facing and how taking Pilates at you studio will solve these problems.
+Stop speaking “Pilates-nerd” or “anatomy-geek” (two languages that are very common among Pilates teachers) and start talking about the problems that your ideal clients are facing and how taking Pilates at your studio will solve these problems.

 - Line up your image with your offer.
 What you offer (the experience, the results) have to line up with the image that your brand is creating.
-If you are trying to be the “walmart” of Pilates then you have to price yourself accordingly.
+If you are trying to be the “Walmart” of Pilates then you have to price yourself accordingly.
 However, I know that the services that you offer are on a different level and that the value that clients will get from working with you is tremendous.
 Your offers and pricing should represent the high value that you are providing to your clients.

 - Read the book Building a Story Brand by Donald Miller.
 This book will help you understand how to speak to your ideal clients so that they will listen and actually respond to your offer.
 Make sure that you follow through on the action steps in the book.